yrccondor/wp-webauthn/readme.txt

 = What languages does this plugin support? =

-This plugin supports English and Chinese(Simplified) currently.
+This plugin supports English, Chinese(Simplified) and German currently.
 If you are using WordPress in none of those languages, English will be displayed as default language.

 All translation files are hosted on [GitHub](https://github.com/yrccondor/wp-webauthn/tree/master/languages).
 You can help us to translate WP-WebAuthn into other languages!